 These are the styling options:

-Contents: Click Load examples to see prebuilt content templates you can customize to create forms, collect email addresses, manage privacy, offer customer codes/coupons, manage subscriptions, launch a survey, or deliver a text message.
+Contents: Click Load examples to see prebuilt content templates you can use.
+You can easily edit the display text to customize the templates to create forms, collect email addresses, manage privacy, offer customer codes/coupons, manage subscriptions, launch a survey, or deliver a text message.
 You can also add a new example of your own in the Load examples window.

 CSS URL: Enter the URL of an external CSS library.